Looking for healthy heart-friendly fats to add to your diet?

 As the scientific evidence continues to mount, we see that this is largely untrue.
 Fat doesn’t make you fat, after all.

+In fact, studies show that it helps to lower cholesterol, not raise it.
+(7) So much for that “low-fat is best” hypothesis.
 Other studies show that monounsaturated fat can even help those suffering from diabetes.
-And we haven’t even gotten to the guacamole yet.
+(8) And we haven’t even gotten to the guacamole yet.

 Ways to Use Avocado Oil